Effective Ways to Control Cattle Heat Stress in Dairy Operations

 Minimize and control heat stress in dairy operations is essential to ensure herd health, normal behavior and milk yields.

 Recent studies review and refer methods for managing heat stress.
-This article will brielfly provide information on the latest research, focusing on environmental modifications, dietary adjustments, physiological approaches and innovative Precision Livestock farming (PLF) options to control and mitigate heat stress in dairy cows.
+This article will brielfly provide information on the latest research, focusing on environmental modifications, dietary adjustments, physiological approaches and innovative Precision Livestock Farming (PLF) options to control and mitigate heat stress in dairy cows.
 We invite the reader to access the reference list for further information on this topic

 Controling heat stress